Menu

 Pin it now, make later!

 The Suzette stitch is a beautiful crochet technique that creates a really dense, warm and textured piece, which is perfect for cosy homeware like blankets and cushions.
 It looks quite complicated, however it is super simple, as it is just two simple stitches worked in repeat.
-It has a really modern look and is super popular for scarves, cowls, accessories and also projects for the home.
+It has a really modern look and is super popular for scarves, cowls, accessories and also crochet projects for the home.

 The suzette stitch as a swatch in sage green yarn on a marble background with a plant.